LeanerCloud/AutoSpotting/START.md

  terraform apply -auto-approve
 ```

+Note: Apart from AWS variable, no variables are required.
+The module can be run
+as such, and would function.
+But you might want to tweak at least the default
+on-demand values and/or the regions in which autospotting runs.
+The extra parameters can also be overridden to suit your needs.

 To use custom parameters, please refer to the `variables.tf` in `terraform/`.
 Here is an example modifying both autospotting and lambda configuration: